Cloud Provider SDKs in Python: Architecture & Implementation Patterns

 Policy-as-Code Validation with Open Policy Agent (OPA)

 Serialize resource configurations to JSON and evaluate against Rego policies before deployment.
 Block pipeline progression on policy violations to enforce compliance baselines.
-State implication: Post-deployment policy checks require manual remediation and increase blast radius.
+Post-deployment policy checks require manual remediation and increase blast radius.

 import pytest